nilKanth246/janny/README.md

-# Janny - A basic Discord moderation bot
+# Janny - A basic Discord moderation bot [Under Construction]

 This is bot includes basic functionalities required for a Discord moderation bot.
-You can clone this repo and modify the code as per your needs.
+Feel free to clone this repo and modify the code as per your liking

 ## Moderation commands and features: